webxos/macroslow/QUANTUM/conserve/Quantitative_Conservation_Guide_Page_5.markdown

 - **Slippage Percentage**: Optimizes trading experiences by ensuring price stability.
 - **Audit Findings**: Drives continuous improvement in smart contract security, reducing risks to asset integrity.

-By systematically measuring and analyzing these metrics, developers can ensure that the DUNE system upholds quantitative conservation, delivering a secure and trustworthy decentralized exchange within the PROJECT DUNES ecosystem.
+By systematically measuring and analyzing these metrics, developers can ensure that the DUNE system upholds quantitative conservation, delivering a secure and trustworthy decentralized exchange.